jekyllgrim/ZScript_Basics/Pointers_and_casting.md

 One of the primary concepts you need to have a good grasp on to use ZScript is pointers.
 A **pointer** is, in essence, a type of variable that gives you *access* to something—often that's an actor.

-A more detailed explanation goes like this: a pointer stores a memory address to some data.
-It allows you to access that data

 DECORATE actually has pointers!
 But you are limited to using three of them: **master, target** and **tracer**.
 You’re probably familiar with them, but here’s a quick recap:

 - `Target` is the most common pointer and it’s automatically used by monsters and projectiles: